VantageScore VS FICO Credit Scores: What’s The Difference & How Do They Compare?

 Additionally, each organization estimates that late payments take different amounts of time to recover from.
 For VantageScore, a missed payment could take a year and a half to recover, regardless of your prior credit history.

 FICO suggests that the recovery time depends on the user’s starting credit score.
 For instance, a person with a score of 680 will take nine months to recover from a missed mortgage payment.
 A different person with a score of 720 will take roughly three years, while someone with a score of 780 will take between three and seven years.

-They both consider your payment history and how much credit you’re utilizing above other factors.
-As such, paying off bills on time, managing your credit utilization effectively, and checking your credit history for errors are a few of the main ways a person can boost a credit score — no matter if it’s powered by VantageScore or FICO.
+Both scoring systems consider your payment history and how much credit you utilize above other factors.
+As such, paying off bills on time, managing your credit utilization effectively, and checking your credit history for errors are effective ways to boost your credit score — no matter if it’s powered by Vantage vs. FICO.

 How To Improve Your VantageScore & FICO Credit Scores

 Despite the real differences involved in our VantageScore vs. FICO comparison, these differences should have minimal impact on your scores, ability to apply for loans, credit cards, etc. So long as you practice good credit discipline, you shouldn’t have a problem building and maintaining an attractive credit profile.